-Public Outrage Causes Republican Senators Who Blocked Veteran Care Bill to Reverse Course
+Public Outrage Causes Republican Leaders Who Blocked Veteran Care Bill to Reverse Course

-Americans criticize the Senators who voted against the PACT Act, calling them “stab-vets-in-the-back senators”.
+Americans criticize Senators who block the PACT Act, calling them “stab-vets-in-the-back senators”.
 Watch Jon Stewart's Fox News interview railing against Senators who voted against the bill.

-Senate Republicans prioritized partisan politics over supporting American veterans.
-These Senators not only opposed the bipartisan PACT Act (Promise to Address Comprehensive Toxins Act), but they filibustered it to protest an unrelated comprehensive budget reconciliation measure Democrats recently proposed.
+House and Senate Republicans prioritized partisan politics over supporting American veterans.
+GOP Senators not only opposed the bipartisan PACT Act (Promise to Address Comprehensive Toxins Act), but they filibustered providing vital care to veterans to protest an unrelated comprehensive budget reconciliation measure Democrats recently proposed.

-This result surprised and disappointed many veterans advocates, given just a month earlier the measure passed the senate 84-14 with bipartisan support.
-Only a few minor changes were made to the bill in the house, which then required another vote in the senate before sending the legislation to President Biden to be signed into law.
+This result surprised and disappointed many veterans advocates, given just a month earlier the measure passed the Senate 84-14 with bipartisan support.
+Only a few minor changes were made to pass the bill in the House (where a bipartisan majority overcame opposition from Republicans including newly-elected Speaker Mike Johnson).
+After passing the House, the PACT Act required another vote in the Senate before sending the legislation to President Biden to be signed into law.

 A Marine disposes of trash at a burn pit in Forward Operating Base Zeebrudge in Afghanistan on March 6, 2013.
 (Sgt.
 Anthony L. Ortiz/Marine Corps)